NeedsAUsername/social-media/README.md

 - Main Page has form to create a new post
   - if user is not logged in, will post from Anonymous account
 - Connected socket.io
-- Created basic real time chat
+- Real time chat
+- Dynamic list of online users
+- All-custom Layout and Styling of Home and Post pages
-- Created production build for Heroku
+- Production build for Heroku